- Discuss alternatives to traditional currency used today

 Regions develop “currencies” to support a range of local economic development and sustainability initiatives.
 According to The Schumacher Center for a New Economics, a non-profit promoting local resilience, “Centralized currency issue serves centralized production whereas regional currencies represent a democratization of currency issue, supporting local businesses and educating consumers about how their money circulates in the local economy.”

 There are a number of active regional currency systems in operation in the United States and internationally.
-Refer to the Schumacher’s Active Programs page for summaries of the initiatives.
-Although this last category of currency doesn’t have systemic (i.e., monetary policy) impact at the current scale, the potential community impact is worth considering if you’re a local business, non-profit or promoting regional economic development.
+Refer to the Schumacher Center’s description of local currency programs to learn about past and recent examples.
+Although this last category of currency doesn’t have systemic (i.e., monetary policy) impact at the current scale, the potential community impact is worth considering if you’re a local business, non-profit, or promoting regional economic development.

 - Bitcoin.
 Sweat.
 Tide.
 Meet the Future of Branded Currency.
 TED.
 June 2013.
 Accessed May 21, 2019. https://www.ted.com/talks/paul_kemp_robertson_bitcoin_sweat_tide_meet_the_future_of_branded_currency. ↵